DJ Honda (album)

 h is the debut self-titled album by Japanese producer DJ Honda.
 It was released on July 1, 1995 via Sony Records in Japan and on July 2, 1996 via Relativity Records worldwide.
 Audio production of the album was solely handled by DJ Honda, except for two tracks of its Japanese version co-produced with DJ Aladdin.
 It featured guest appearances from various hip hop artists, including Afrika Bambaataa, Biz Markie, Common, Def Jef, Donald D, Erick Sermon, Fat Joe, Gang Starr, Grand Puba, Kurtis Blow, Melle Mel, Prince Whipper Whip, Redman, Sadat X, Tha Alkaholiks and The Beatnuts among others.

 The album peaked at number 90 on the US Billboard Top R&B/Hip-Hop Albums chart.
+As of 1996, the album had sold 46,000 copies in Japan.